 1 Samuel 17:12, 14-15

 Now David was the son of the Ephrathite of Bethlehem in Judah, whose name was Jesse, and he had eight sons.
 And Jesse was old in the days of Saul, advanced in years among men… David was the youngest.
 Now the three oldest [sons of Jesse] followed Saul, but David went back and forth from Saul to tend his father’s flock at Bethlehem.

-These are the humble beginnings of David, who would later become King of the Jews.
-Years later, when King David was on campaign against the Philistines (who had occupied Bethlehem), he recalls and craves the water of his youth:
+These were the humble beginnings of David, before becoming the King of the Jews.
+Years later, when King David was on campaign against the Philistines (who had occupied Bethlehem), he recalled and craved the water of his youth: